Frontleaf uses our

 - The optional

 categoryproperty.
-For more information on this property, see our category docs.
+For more information on this property, see the Ecommerce spec docs.
 In the following example, “Product” is the category and “Shoe” is the page name.
 Segment will transform this category to “Viewed Product Page” before sending it to Frontleaf.

 - The optional